Ryan GillcashChair

 Mike (he/him) is an RBC Community Manager for the Elmsdale and surrounding area.
 Mike is originally from Ontario and a sports fanatic.
 He enjoys, hockey and skiing in the winter months and golf and tennis in the summer.
 Mike moved to NS for school and never left the East Coast.
 He has over 10 years’ experience in personal banking with RBC, focusing on developing his teams to be change-leaders delivering trusted advice to help clients thrive and communities prosper.

-Kayla Field – VICE CHAIR COMMUNITY ENGAGEMENT
+CORY PORTEOUS – VICE CHAIR COMMUNITY ENGAGEMENT

-Morgan Wiper – SECRETARY
+Morgan Wiper – TREASURER

 Morgan (she/her) grew up in Halifax, and attended SMU, graduating in 2016.